Silver, Masterpieces of Delft silver 1590-1800

 1 June 2020 through 3 January 2021

 In the early 17th century, Delft silver was among the finest in the Low Countries.
-Museum Prinsenhof Delft is presenting an overview of the most beautiful silver objects produced in Delft; Nautilus cups, drinking bowls and unique table ornaments from the 17th century, as well as showpieces for tea and dining ceremonies, and precious 18th century toilet services are on display.
+For the first time in 50 years, the Museum Prinsenhof Delft is presenting an overview of the most beautiful silver objects produced in Delft.
+A total of 80 masterpieces from the period when the art of Delft silversmiths flourished will be on display: showpieces like nautilus cups, drinking bowls and unique table ornaments from the 17th century, as well as showpieces for tea and dining ceremonies, and precious 18th century toilet services.
+Highlights from the museum’s own leading collection of silver will be supplemented with exceptional pieces on loan from both foreign and Dutch collections.

 Client: Museum Prinsenhof Delft